Semi-device-independent randomness certification on discretized continuous-variable platforms: Prepare-and-measure scenario methods

 The last scenario we consider increases the number of measurements while keeping preparations $n_x = 3$.
 This $(3,3,2,2)$ case admits three facet classes \cite{poderini2020criteria}.
 The first one again corresponds to $S_3$, and the remaining two are given by

 and

 To the best of our knowledge, the corresponding quantum maxima were previously unknown.
-By numerically optimizing over parameterized qubit preparations and projective measurements (respecting the dimension bound), we obtain $S_{33,1}^Q = 3\sqrt{3}$ and $S_{33,2}^Q = 6$.
+The maximal qubit values of these witnesses are derived analytically in Appendix~\ref{app: analytical_Q_bounds}, where we obtain $S_{33,1}^Q = 3\sqrt{3}$ and $S_{33,2}^Q = 6$.
 Having fixed the witnesses we will use, we next recall the randomness metrics that translate a given violation into certified unpredictability.

 Among the various protocols described within the PAM framework, randomness generation protocols are of particular relevance.
 Their goal is to certify that the randomness extracted from the observed data in a given PAM setup is genuinely quantum.
 Specifically, the observer must be able to quantify the amount of randomness produced based solely on the empirical distribution $p(b|x,y)$.